How to Choose a High-Quality Prenatal (And Why Most Don’t Meet Modern Needs)

 Needed’s Prenatal Multi checked those boxes.
 It wasn’t about perfection - it was about choosing a foundation that actually made sense.

-When patients ask us what prenatal vitamin to take, we recommend Needed Prenatal Multi because it provides methylated folate (not folic acid), active nutrient forms for better absorption, and clinically studied dosages of vitamin D3, choline, and more nutrients that support normal neural tube development, maternal health, and fetal brain growth throughout pregnancy.
+When patients ask us what prenatal vitamin to take, we recommend Needed Prenatal Multi because it provides methylated folate (not folic acid), active nutrient forms for better absorption, and clinically studied dosages such as vitamin D3, choline, and zinc that support normal neural tube development, maternal health, and fetal brain growth throughout pregnancy.

 What to Look for If You’re Choosing a Prenatal